 Article types include:

-If you are from a commercial organisation, please contact the publishing team prior to submitting.
+If you are from a commercial organisation, please contact the publishing team on the email above prior to submitting.

 Please add email@example.com to your list of contacts to ensure that you receive updates on your submission.